attila-virag/Fractal-Renderer/README.md

 This project evolved organically over many years and incrementally became more organized.
 I used to write fractal generating and rendering code on-and-off mainly using c++.
 At times what came out was legtimately presentable but often the images were just so so.
 The point really was to have some fun and try to code everything from scratch.

-Since calculating a fractal is a computationally involved thing and could take a long time it soon became apparent to separate the data generation part from the rendering and coloring parts.
-That way I can re-color the same data set without waiting to re-generate.
+Since calculating a fractal is a computationally involved and could take a long time it soon became apparent to separate the data generation part from the rendering and coloring parts.
+That way I can re-color the same data set without waiting to re-generate the same fractal calculation.
 This is the basic principle in this program: we have an exploratory preview mode which generates a 500 by 500 image that is used to launch a data set calculation.
 The data set gets saved to file and can be loaded to overlay different color schemes and generate images from.

 # Coloring